E137299/6.4-Wordle-Helper--Part-One/README.md

-# 6.4-Wordle-Helper--Part-One
+# 6.4 Wordle Helper-Part-One

 ## Objective:
 In this assignment, you'll develop a program to assist with Wordle puzzles.
 The program will take a user's guessed word and the scoring results to help narrow down potential solutions from a word bank.

-## PART ONE: Simple Wordle Helper
+## Simple Wordle Helper
 ### Instructions
 1. **Import Word Bank:**
     - The New York Times' word bank is provided to you.